-Appendix 4 - Two charts presented at the "Better Statistics" meeting in May; (One reason we believe we need HCIs)
+Appendix E - Two charts presented at the "Better Statistics" meeting in May 2022

-The following two charts were presented to a meeting organised by "Better Statistics CIC" in May 2022.
+E1 The following two charts were presented to a meeting organised by "Better Statistics CIC" in May 2022.
 We feel they demonstrate one reason why HCIs are needed.
 The CPI has been close to the HCI for higher income households (here represented by decile 9) but, over the period shown, has underestimated inflation for lower-income households (represented by decile 2).

-Earlier this year, ONS also published a breakdown of CPI by income deciles.
+E2 Earlier in 2022, ONS also published a breakdown of CPI by income deciles.
 Like the HCIs these series are still experimental so only limited weight should be placed on them.
 But we find it striking that while the series for higher income households are so close as to be almost indistinguishable, there is a clear gap between the two series for lower income households.
 Obviously these are very provisional results so the usual caveats must apply.